abdelaal251/CandidateHub/README.md

 ## Total Time Spent

-- as per time tracking for each task and subtask during the development process -- Development (5 hrs).
+- as per time tracking for each task and subtask during the development process
+	- Development (5 hrs).
--- Documentations (1 hrs).
+	- Documentations (1 hrs).
--- Testing (1 hr).
+	- Testing (1 hr).
-total time spent to finish the assesment is 7 hours.
+total time spent to finish the assessment is 7 hours.